 Pharmaceuticals can reduce the severity of the symptoms that are associated with each one of these disorders, but these associated side effects of the pharmaceutical medicines can be perhaps even more severe than the symptoms themselves.
 Medical cannabis has been shown to be effective in treating symptoms associated with these disorders and with far less unpleasant side effects.

-CannabizMD Founder/CEO Jacquie Cohen Roth moderated a lively and informative roundtable discussion with leading medical cannabis experts Dr. Patricia Frye, Dr. Ethan Russo and Dr. Bonni Goldstein on treating neurologic disorders with medical cannabis and the relevant research.
+CannabizMD Founder/CEO Jacquie Cohen Roth, MS moderated a lively and informative roundtable discussion with leading medical cannabis experts Dr. Patricia Frye, Dr. Ethan Russo and Dr. Bonni Goldstein on treating neurologic disorders with medical cannabis and the relevant research.

 Note: In order to view this video content, you must be a registered member of the CannabizMD Ecosystem.
 As a member, you will access to valuable content, discounts on all CannabizMD events and curated content.